inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_v2_api_mapping.md

 parent = "inspec/resources/aws"
 +++

-Use the `aws_api_gateway_v2_api_mapping` InSpec audit resource to test the properties of a single specific AWS APIGatewayV2 ApiMapping.
+Use the `aws_api_gateway_v2_api_mapping` InSpec audit resource to test the properties of a specific AWS API Gateway V2 API mapping.

 For additional information, including parameters and properties, see the [AWS documentation on AWS APIGatewayV2 ApiMapping](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-apimapping.html).